nnellans/terraform-guide/README.md

   that are specific to = this data source
 }
 ```
-- The argument(s) that you specify can be thought of like search filters to limit what data is returned.
+- The argument(s) that you specify can be thought of like search filters to limit what data is returned

 ### Using a Data Source
 - `data.azurerm_some_datasource.<name>.<attribute>`
 - Where `attribute` is specific to the resource that is being fetched by the data source

-## Remote State Data Source
+# Remote State Data Source
-- Use these when you want to pull info from a foreign Terraform State File.
+- Use these when you want to pull info from a foreign Terraform State File
-- That foreign Terraform State must have some `outputs` already configured, because that's the information you're pulling from.
+- That foreign Terraform State must have some `outputs` already configured, because that's the information you're pulling from

 ### Defining a Remote State Data Source
 ```terraform